 \section{Related Work}

 \paragraph{Category-level pose estimation.} Multiple strategies have been developed for category-level 3D pose estimation.
-Traditional methods treat this as a classification problem, assigning discrete pose labels to objects \cite{tulsiani2015viewpoints, mousavian20173d}.
-Another line of work follows a two-stage, keypoint-driven pipeline \cite{zhou2018starmap}, where semantic keypoints are detected and used to estimate 3D pose via Perspective-n-Point algorithm.
+Traditional methods formulate this task as a classification problem that predicts discrete pose labels \cite{tulsiani2015viewpoints, mousavian20173d}.
+Another line of work follows a two-stage, keypoint-driven pipeline \cite{zhou2018starmap}, where semantic keypoints are detected and used to estimate pose via Perspective-n-Point algorithm.
 More recent advancements shifted toward render-and-compare paradigms \cite{wang2021nemo,ma2022robust,jesslen2024novum,yang2023robust}, transitioning from generating pixel values to semantic feature representations.
-These methods frame pose estimation as an optimization problem that minimizes the discrepancy between features extracted from the input image and ones rendered from a posed 3D mesh.
+These methods frame pose estimation as an optimization problem that minimizes the discrepancy between features extracted from input image and ones rendered from a posed 3D mesh.

-\textbf{Keypoint correspondence.} Several approaches have been developed to establish correspondences between 2D image keypoints and 3D mesh vertices—a fundamental component in tasks such as shape reconstruction and 3D pose estimation.
+\paragraph{Keypoint correspondence.} Several approaches have been developed to establish correspondences between 2D image keypoints and 3D mesh vertices—a fundamental component in tasks such as shape reconstruction and 3D pose estimation.
 At the category level, however, most existing methods focused on deformable object classes, particularly humans~\cite{guler2018densepose, rempe2021humor} and animals~\cite{shtedritski2024SHIC}.
 This focus is largely attributed to the availability of large-scale datasets with dense image-to-template annotations, such as DensePose-COCO~\cite{guler2018densepose} for humans and DensePose-LVIS~\cite{neverova2021discovering} for animals.
 Notably, recent work has demonstrated the feasibility of learning dense correspondences without explicit keypoint supervision~\cite{shtedritski2024SHIC}, particularly in the animal domain.
 In this work, we extend this line of research to rigid object categories, which have received comparatively less attention.